firefoxfoxthrot/developer-web-site/_pages/animated-qrs.md

 that's not connected to the internet, protecting them from most sorts of theft and hacking, which tend to rely on internet-connected devices.
-By usings QRs to constrain communication with the airgapped device, security is greatly improved, and even if some overflow were possible, the requirement for a user to carry data back and forth across the airgap would greatly reduce the choice of an exploit.
+By usings QRs to constrain communication with the airgapped device, security is greatly improved, and even if some overflow attack were possible, the requirement for a user to carry data back and forth across the airgap would greatly reduce the choices of an exploit.
 This means that even if a device coordinating a transaction were corrupted, the keys wouldn't be, and even if a transaction were produced incorrectly, a user could see this on their signing device.